-The goal of this course is to teach students advanced software design techniques, and expose them to some of the cutting-edge design and modeling tools.
-Students should gain an understanding of the modeling practices of software engineers that ranges from model centric to code centric approaches.
-The students should have an understanding of model driven engineering concepts.
-Students will have some applied experience in developing sufficiently large systems using model driven methodology.
-The students will experience researching an advanced topic and write a short report paper.
+The goal of this course is to teach students advanced software design techniques and expose them to some of the cutting-edge design and modeling tools.
+Students should gain an understanding of the modeling practices of software engineers that range from model-centric to code-centric approaches.
+The students should understand model-driven engineering concepts.
+Students will have some applied experience in developing sufficiently large systems using model-driven methodology.

-Based on satisfactory completion of this course, a student should be able to:
+Based on satisfactory completion of this course, a student should learn and understand: